-(1) the spatial extent of the watershed in which the impaired waterbody is located;

-(2) the assumed distribution of land use in the watershed (e.g., urban, forested, agriculture);

-(3) population characteristics, wildlife resources, and other relevant information affecting the characterization of the pollutant of concern and its allocation to sources;

-(4) present and future growth trends, if taken into consideration in preparing the TMDL (e.g., the TMDL could include the design capacity of a wastewater treatment facility); and impairments; chlorophyll a and phosphorus loadings for excess algae; length of riparian buffer; or number of acres of best management practices.
+- (1) the spatial extent of the watershed in which the impaired waterbody is located; - (2) the assumed distribution of land use in the watershed (e.g., urban, forested, agriculture); - (3) population characteristics, wildlife resources, and other relevant information affecting the characterization of the pollutant of concern and its allocation to sources; - (4) present and future growth trends, if taken into consideration in preparing the TMDL (e.g., the TMDL could include the design capacity of a wastewater treatment facility); and - (5) an explanation and analytical basis for expressing the TMDL through surrogate measures, if applicable.
+Surrogate measures are parameters such as percent fines and turbidity for sediment impairments; chlorophyll $\underline{a}$ and phosphorus loadings for excess algae; length of riparian buffer; or number of acres of best management practices.